michellezhoumo/DA-Portfolio/README.md

 Starting with using K-means to cluster the types of weather conditions as a way to reduce the regressor dimension in the subsequent models, the preprocessed electricity usage data are then trained using ARIMA and LSTM.

-### K-means
+### Illustration of K-means Model

-To illustrate the concept of kmeans, I wrote the model using raw data from kmeans.csv
+To illustrate the concept of kmeans, import and preprocess raw data from kmeans.csv

 ```python
 import pandas as pd